 · A customer is someone who is interested in any goods or services that you have for sale.

-· A customer should be treated like a King.
+· A customer in any CRM environment should be treated like a King.
 That is, you should allow them to determine what you produce and how you produce them.
 Never argue with them.

 · Knowing your customer should go beyond getting data about your customer.
 You should be able to ascertain the kind of relationship that they keep and how you can use such a relationship to your own advantage.

 1. Some scholars have argued that it is more profitable to do business from a customer perspective than product perspective than many organisations in Nigeria still prefers to do business from a product perspective.
 Discuss the factors that are responsible for this.